Skip to content

 1. Set up a folder configuration

 Create a folder (we recommend you name it odtp) where ODTP will locate all services, and files needed.
 Create the following sub-folders: mongodb, minio, and digital-twins.
-The file system structure should be like this:
+This folders will serve as volumes for the odtp services.

 └── odtp